sebastiangrosfeld/sebastiangrosfeld/README.md

 - JavaFx
 - Database with MsSQL/MySQL
 - Python for DataScientist(NumPy, Pandas and other)
+- Azure DevOps/Atlassian
-- Git/Azure DevOps/Gradle
+- Git
-- Scrum
+- Maven/Gradle
+- SCRUM (SCRUM MAster role in 1 year team project on the project classes)
+- Modeling diagrams in UML and BPMN
 - Microsoft Azure(touched)
 - Linux/Computer Networks (Basic)
-- Spring/Spring Boot(In progress)
+- Spring/Spring Boot
-- JavaScript(In progress)
+- JavaScript (Basic)
-- Angular,TypeScript(In progress)
+- Angular,TypeScript (Basic)

-I am currently in the process of developing my first serious web application.
-I'm looking for a job/internship.
+During my 3 years of study, I was involved in the development of many minor projects based on various technologies including applications containing an extensive backend with security and a graphical user interface.
+I also acquired actual commercial experience while being employed part-time at Samsung Eletronics.

 <!--
 **sebastiangrosfeld/sebastiangrosfeld** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.